 Rain on cut hay can significantly reduce quality and yield.
-Depending on amount and duration, rain after cutting can reduce yield and forage quality up to 40 percent.
-The decline will likely be greatest if the rain falls on dry hay and considerably less if it falls on freshly cut hay.
+Depending on amount and duration, rain after cutting can reduce yield and forage quality by up to 40 percent.
+The decline is likely greatest if the rain falls on dry hay and considerably less if it falls on freshly cut hay.

 Waiting for better weather also reduces quality, but increases yield.
-Alfalfa yield increases about 100 pounds per acre per day if growing conditions are average, except for the latest cuttings.
+Alfalfa yield increases about 100 pounds per acre per day in average growing conditions, except for the latest cuttings.

 Large bale silage

-Silage bales are easy to transport short distances and make a flexible addition into most feeding programs.
-Feeding baleage is similar to feeding dry hay, but will have less storage waste.
-However, baleage may not be feasible if long distance transportation is needed to market the hay.
-Since baleage can be as much as half water, transportation costs often become excessive.
+However, baleage may not be feasible if you need long-distance transportation to market the hay.
+Baleage can be as much as half water, so transportation costs often become excessive.

 Plastic wrap thickness

-For optimum preservation, bales should be wrapped within 24 hours using 6 to 8 ml thick plastic.
 In a Wisconsin study, bales were wrapped at 12-hour intervals up to 96 hours after baling.
-Bales left unwrapped or where wrapping was delayed more than 48 hours exceeded internal temperatures of 130 degrees F°.
+Bales left unwrapped or where wrapping was delayed more than 48 hours had internal temperatures exceeding 130 degrees Fahrenheit.
 These bales tended to have lower forage quality and greater mold throughout the bales.

 Storing silage bales